insure logo

 Does your vehicle model affect car insurance rates in Wisconsin?

-For example, full coverage for a Honda Accord LX costs $2,562 per year in Wisconsin, while a Honda CR-V averages $2,119 – a difference of $443.
+For example, full coverage for a Honda Accord LX costs $2,562 per year in Wisconsin, while the average premium for a Honda CR-V is $2,119 – a difference of $443.

 Does your car’s model year affect insurance rates in Wisconsin?